alexeygrigorev/mlwiki.org/index.php/Borda's_Rule.md

 ---
-title: "Borda's Rule"
 layout: default
 permalink: /index.php/Borda's_Rule
+tags:
+- voting-theory
+title: Borda's Rule
 ---

-# Borda's Rule

 ## Borda's Rule
 Borda was a director for the French Academy of science.
 He proposed a Voting Mechanism for [Voting Theory](Voting_Theory) based on points:
 - assign weights to all the candidates in the ranking